jahaskell53/drive/README.md

 ## Overview

-The `Drive` project aims to provide a basic yet robust file storage system, using gRPC for inter-service communication and built using NodeJS and C++.
+The `Drive` project aims to provide a basic file storage system, using gRPC for inter-service communication and built using NodeJS and C++.
 The project is divided into multiple servers, each running in its own Docker container.

 ### Components